GeoffreyChen777/paperlib-website/src/en/extension-doc/data-structure.md

 # Important Data Structures

 In Paperlib, we have some important data structures, which are widely used in Paperlib, so we provide them to developers.
-You can import them from `paperlib-api` package.
+You can import them from `paperlib-api/model` package.

 Here we will briefly introduce these data structures.